Kagura Skiing Terrain

 • Terrain Summary

-Runs – 23
+Runs – 32

 Longest run – 6 km

-Beginner - 35%
+Beginner - 37%

-Intermediate - 35%
+Intermediate - 44%

-Advanced - 30%
+Advanced - 19%

 Kagura Ski and Snowboard Terrain

-The vertical drop is the longest in Japan at 1,225 metres, but only one small part of the ski area has continuous vertical, and most of the Tashiro and Kagura zones only have about 300 metres of vertical drop.
+It takes a LONG time to get multiple lifts to the top and the vertical drop is the longest in Japan at 1,225 metres, but only one small part of the ski area has continuous vertical, and most of the Tashiro and Kagura zones only have about 300 metres of vertical drop.
 The vertical is also somewhat misleading because it makes the assumption that there is adequate snow cover to be able to ski down to the base of the Mitsumata ropeway.

 Kagura skiing has three distinct zones: Mitsumata; Kagura; and Tashiro.

 Mitsumata is just a small area with four lifts (as well as the ropeway up from the car park).
-The area has a few green and red (intermediate) runs, but it’s mainly used as a thoroughfare for Kagura.
+The area has a few green and blue (intermediate) runs, but it’s mainly used as a thoroughfare for Kagura.

-Across to the south is Tashiro, the largest of the ski areas with 10 lifts (as well as the ropeway up from the Tashiro station car park).
-The terrain consists mainly of beginner slopes as well as a couple of red and black runs.
+Across to the south is Tashiro, the largest of the ski areas, and it has a ropeway from its base at the Tashiro station car park.
+The terrain consists mainly of beginner slopes.
 This area is the closest to Naeba and has the interconnecting Naeba-Tashiro Gondola (the Dragondola).

-Mt Naeba: Interconnection with Naeba Kagura and Naeba are interconnected to form the Mt Naeba Ski Area via a super long gondola that takes 20 minutes, the Dragondola.
+Kagura and Naeba are interconnected to form the Mt Naeba Ski Area via a super long gondola that takes 20 minutes, the Dragondola.
 Unfortunately the Dragondola only runs from 9am to 3:30pm, so you’ll need to keep an eye on the time if travelling between the two ski resorts.
 If you need to head back to your Naeba accommodation, be aware that it can take an intermediate skier or boarder about 75 minutes to get from the top of the Mitsumata ropeway to the Dragondola on the other side of Kagura ski resort.
-Thankfully the routes are incredibly well sign-posted in English (and with dragon signs!).
+Thankfully the routes are incredibly well sign-posted in English and have dragon signs!

 Kagura Lifts

 Kagura has some modern fast lifts.
 In addition to the Kagura gondola there are five speedy quads, four of which have hoods which are well appreciated on windy days.
-At the other end of the spectrum are lots of double chairs; some that run at snails pace.
+At the other end of the spectrum are lots of double chairs; some that run at snail’s pace.

 Lift capacity on the upper slopes is usually never a problem and Kagura is largely uncrowded, but getting up from the car parks can be problematic.
-The Mitsumata station is the closest to Yuzawa so many Kagura and Naeba visitors park there.
+The Mitsumata station is the closest to Yuzawa so many visitors park there.
 Even if they pack people into the ropeway (cable car) like sardines, the capacity is still somewhat limited.
 Long queues may develop, especially on weekends and in early and late season when other ski resorts are closed.

-Lift Tickets You can buy a common lift ticket for Mt Naeba (ie Kagura and Naeba ski resort).
+You can buy a common lift ticket for Mt Naeba (ie Kagura and Naeba ski resort).
 An adult ticket for just Kagura is a little cheaper.
 It’s also possible to purchase one time tickets for the ropeways, the gondola or the lifts.

 Kagura Snow and Weather Conditions

-Kagura has a rep for getting lots of snow with an average of about 10 metres per season, and typical wind and storm patterns tend to dump more snow on Kagura than Naeba.
+Kagura has a rep for getting lots of snow, with an average of about 10 metres per season, and typical wind and storm patterns tend to dump more snow on Kagura than Naeba.
 The moisture content of the falling snow may be a little greater at Kagura, but the top of Kagura sits a fraction higher than Naeba and Kagura has a better aspect, so the snow quality in the end is probably comparable.
 Many of the slopes in the Kagura zone are north to northeast facing, whilst the Tashiro slopes are not so favourable for snow quality.

 Considering the significant vertical drop at Kagura, the snow conditions vary significantly.
 During warm spells it can get very sloppy down low, and commonly the ski out to the Mitsumata carpark is closed due to lack of snow cover.

-Kagura has a tendency to be windy, but hey this seems to be a common pattern amongst Japanese ski resorts!
+Kagura has a tendency to be windy, but this seems to be a common pattern amongst Japanese ski resorts!

 The Skiing & Snowboarding at Kagura